NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 # Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter

-## Exploratory Case
+## Business Case
-to see if twitter sentiment analysis informs NLM Consumer Health Group on how Consumers discussing health concerns; also inform positive/negative tweets to tailor NLM interactions with Consumers: trainings, campaigns,
+Pulling from the NLM JobJar repository of projects, LO/PSD #'Online health information seeking: Awareness and sentiment'# to explore how  twitter sentiment analysis might inform the NLM Consumer Health Group on how Consumers discussing health concerns; also inform positive/negative tweets so as to tailor NLM interactions with Consumers: trainings, campaigns.

 ## Train dataset
 dataset: provided by Sentiment140 in Kaggle